 Step-by-step instructions

-Step 1: Prepare risotto
+Step 1: Cook sausage

 The first step is to heat the chicken broth.
 Adding hot broth to the rice keeps a constant temperature, shortening the cooking process.
 When you’re ready to cook, use a heavy-bottomed saucepan or straight-sided saute pan to allow even cooking.